fsharpn00b/Snippets/renpy/readme.md

 $ state = day_1_code.no_such_function (state)
 ```

-check_renpy.py extracts Python code from the following places in .rpy files:
+check_renpy.py extracts Python code from the following places in .rpy files and saves them to a temporary .py file.
 - `python early`/`init python`/`python` blocks
 - `default` statements
 - Python statements denoted by `$`
 - conditionals (`if`/`elif`/`while`)

+It then runs mypy on all .py files in the specified input folder, including the temporary .py file.
+It also runs lint and forced recompile on the Ren'Py project with the specified base folder.

 Run check_renpy.py as follows: